Rock garden ideas – 20 ways to create a stylish rockery in your backyard

-Creating a water feature or pond around a rocket brings something really special to the garden, encouraging wildlife and offering the opportunity to introduce new foliage.
+Creating a water feature or pond around a rockery brings something really special to the garden, encouraging wildlife and offering the opportunity to introduce new foliage.

 'The key is always to mimic the natural arrangement of weathering seen in nature,’ says Thomas Freeth, of the Royal Botanic Gardens, Kew.

-Given the right setting and some creative thought a rockery can become your garden’s most stunning feature.
-A free-draining site and sunny aspect is best for most alpine plants, so a south- or west-facing site, that is well clear of overhanging trees is ideal, as well as a slope if you want to create a hillside effect.
+Given the right setting and some creative thought, a rockery can become your garden’s most stunning feature.
+A free-draining site and sunny aspect is best for most alpine plants, so a south- or west-facing site that is well clear of overhanging trees is ideal.

-Use stone or a soft, porous rock, such as limestone or sandstone, as over time these rocks will weather into interesting shapes and resemble the sorts of rock outcrops found in nature.
+Use stone or a soft, porous rock, such as limestone or sandstone, as over time these rocks will weather into interesting shapes and resemble the sorts of rocky outcrops found in nature.

-Rock gardens are not only reserved for large, expansive spaces.
-Recycle old basins and pails, and use plant pots to create a minimal landscape.
 Simply choose rock garden plants – succulents, cacti, and miniature bulb plants like the Japanese iris and daffodils – and scatter gravel or small pebbles around the plants.
-Then, display your miniature rockery on a table, patio or garden balcony.
+Then, display your miniature rockery on a table, patio or balcony garden.

 How do you make a rock garden?